prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          List of page uid's

    Description
-         Commaseparated list of pages, where the selecttoolbarbuttons should not be available.
-Pages, which schouldn't be a part of pagecollection, but the collectionoverview should be viewed.
+         Comma separated list of pages, where the selecttoolbarbuttons should not be available.
+Pages, which shouldn't be a part of pagecollection, but the collectionoverview can be viewed.
 Will be merged with Flexform settings.

    Default
          empty